statgen/locuszoom/assets/docs/rendering_layouts.md

 plot has two panels (association data and genes data) that are displayed separately on the same screen.
 At the plot level, each panel is 225px high, so the total plot height will be the sum of panels (450 px); if more panels are added, the plot height will increase to match.
-The actual details of what to render are defined as nested layouts (association and genes panels), and the registry also contains predefined options for this piece- `LocusZoom.Layouts.get(...)` returns a JSON object.
+The actual details of what to render are defined as nested layouts (association and genes panels), and the registry also contains predefined options for each of these smaller pieces- `LocusZoom.Layouts.get(...)` returns a JSON object.

 Although the layout could be defined as a single giant object (top-down view of everything at once), defining it in terms of reusable building blocks (bottom up) makes it much easier to read and see boundaries.

-Note that this layout is defined using `LocusZoom.Layouts.add(...)`.
+Note that this layout is added to the registry using `LocusZoom.Layouts.add(...)`.
 We will cover this in "working with the registry", below.

 ### Will this layout work with my data?
 LocusZoom has two pieces: content and presentation.
 By default, the default data layers are designed to work with the